kyamagu/mexplus/README.md

 ```

 The built MEX binary can now call two entries by the first argument.

+Note that `MEX_DISPATCH` is only required per MEX binary.
+If you split the
+`MEX_DEFINE` entries across multiple files, you only need to instantiate
+`MEX_DISPATCH` in one file.

 ```matlab
 mylibrary('myfunc', varargin{:})  % myfunc is called.